NFL players accused of armed robbery at South Florida party

 Baker, 22, and Dunbar, 27, were attending a cookout at a Miramar home Wednesday night when a fight broke out, and Baker pulled out a handgun, the warrant said.
 Baker, Dunbar and two other men began robbing other people at the party of thousands of dollars in cash, watches and other valuables, witnesses told investigators.

 Police said the four men then fled the home in three vehicles: a Mercedes Benz, a Lamborghini and a BMW.
-Witnesses said the vehicles were parked in a way that would make it easy to leave quickly, leading detectives to believe the robbery was planned in advance.
+Witnesses said the vehicles were parked in a way that would make it easy to leave quickly, leading detectives to believe the robbery was planned.
 No injuries were reported.

 Baker and Dunbar are both from Miami.